qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

 information file describing each of them, and additional rows for blanks and other control samples.
 If you prepared 95 of them for 16S and 50 of them for 18S, you will need 2 prep information files: one with 95 rows describing the preparation for 16S, and another one with 50 describing the 18S.
-For a more information visit :ref:`complex_example`.
+For more information visit :ref:`complex_example`.

 .. _example_study_processing_workflow: